 The confusion matrix is interactive.
-If you click on any cell of the matrix, it opens the Gallery View of Model and keeps only examples corresponding to this specific cell of the confusion matrix.
+If you click on any matrix cell, it opens the gallery view of the model run and keeps only examples corresponding to this specific cell of the confusion matrix.

 This precision-recall curve is critical for picking the optimal confidence threshold for your model.
 You can pick the balance between precision and recall (between false positives and false negatives) for your specific use case.

-You can display the precision-recall curve for all features, or for a specific feature.
-This enables you to pick the optimal confidence threshold for your use case, for every class.
+You can display the precision-recall curve for all features or a specific feature.
+This enables you to pick the optimal confidence threshold for your use case for every class.

 The confidence threshold is between 0 and 1.
 Predictions with a confidence score lower than the confidence threshold will be ignored.

 The IoU threshold is between 0 and 1.
 A True Positive is when a prediction and an annotation of the same class have an IoU that is higher than the selected IoU threshold.

 Labelbox auto-generates metrics for several confidence thresholds and several IoU thresholds.
 This helps machine learning teams fine-tune the confidence threshold of their model and the IoU threshold for error analysis.

 You can analyze model metrics for various confidence thresholds and the IoU thresholds by changing them in the user interface (see here).
 By modifying the thresholds, you can analyze how these thresholds impact the auto-generated metrics and the confusion matrix.